Ateshgah of Baku: Etymology

 The Persian word Atashgah (with Russian/Azerbaijani pronunciation: Atashgyakh/Ateshgah) literally means "home of fire."
-The Persian-origin term atesh (آتش) means "fire", and is a loanword in Azerbaijani; it is etymologically related to the Vedic अथर्वन् atharvan.
-Gah (گاہ) derives from Middle Persian and means "throne" or "bed" and it is cognate with Sanskrit gṛha गृह for "house", which in popular usage becomes gah.
+The Persian-origin term atesh (آتش) means "fire", and is a loanword in Azerbaijani.
+Gah (گاہ) derives from Middle Persian and means "place", "throne" or "bed".
 The name refers to the fact that the site is situated atop a now-exhausted natural gas field, which once caused natural fires to spontaneously burn there as the gas emerged from seven natural surface vents.
 A historical alternative name for Azerbaijan is Odlar Yurdu, which means "land of fires" in Azerbaijani.

 The name Surakhani, the town where the Ateshgah is situated, is likely derived from the Persian word suraakh (سراخ), meaning "hole," and may thus be interpreted as "a region of holes".
 Alternatively, it could also allude to the fiery glow of the area, stemming from the Persian term sorkh or surkh (سرخ), meaning "red".
 The Sanskrit etymology of Surakhany conveys the meaning "mine of the gods", derived from sura, meaning "gods", who are opposed to the asuras, or demons.
-Surakhany in Tati (the language of Surakhany, close to Persian) means “hole with the fountain”.
+Surakhany in Caucasian Tat (the language of Surakhany, close to Persian) means “hole with the fountain”.